Popular French Sour Beer Breweries to Try

 The Modern Craft Beer Renaissance

 Thankfully, things have really picked up in the last couple of decades.
 I’ve seen firsthand how the global craft beer movement has inspired brewers all over France.
-They’re not just making beer; they’re experimenting, pushing boundaries, and really challenging the idea that France is only about wine.
-It’s exciting to see these new breweries popping up, bringing fresh ideas and a whole lot of creativity to the table.
-They’re rediscovering old styles and inventing new ones, making French beer a really interesting scene to follow right now.
+They’re not just making beer.
+They’re out here experimenting, sort of nudging limits, and pushing back on the notion that France is only about wine—not unlike the best French artisan breweries these days.

 Understanding Wild Fermentation In France